Arachosia: Inhabitants

 A theory of Croatian origin traces the origin of the Croats to the area of Arachosia.
-This connection was at first drawn due to the similarity of Croatian (Croatia – Croatian: Hrvatska, Croats – Croatian: Hrvati / Čakavian dialect: Harvati / Kajkavian dialect: Horvati) and Arachosian name, but other researches indicate that there are also linguistic, cultural, agrobiological and genetic ties.
+This connection was at first drawn because of the similarity of Croatian (Croatia – Croatian: Hrvatska, Croats – Croatian: Hrvati / Čakavian dialect: Harvati / Kajkavian dialect: Horvati) and Arachosian name, but other researches indicate that there are also linguistic, cultural, agrobiological and genetic ties.
 Since Croatia became an independent state in 1991, the Iranian theory gained more popularity, and many scientific papers and books have been published.